How to Install Linux Kernel Headers on Rocky Linux

 Optional: Rebooting Your System

-After the installation of kernel headers or any kernel-related packages, it’s a good practice to reboot your system.
-This step ensures that all changes are properly applied and the system is running with the latest configurations.
+After installing kernel headers or any kernel-related packages, it’s a good practice to reboot your system.
+This step ensures all changes are correctly applied and the system runs with the latest configurations.

 To reboot your system, use the command: